DevMountain/ft-syllabus/README.md

 - Mini Project:
   - [TODO](#TODO)
 - Learning Objectives
-  - Students will be able to initialize git in their projects.
+  - Students will be able to initialize git in their projects
-  - Students will know how to create new GitHub Repositories.
+  - Students will know how to create new GitHub Repositories
-  - Students will be able to commit, and push commits to their repos.
+  - Students will be able to commit, and push commits to their repos
 - Project:
   - [TODO](#TODO)
 - Additional Reading: